What Can Clinical Depression Look Like? Symptoms And Considerations

 According to the Anxiety Depression Association of America (ADAA), anxiety and depression disorders are the most common mental health disorders in the United States.
 Around 9.5% of the population will experience a depressive illness diagnosis, according to Johns Hopkins.
 Understanding possible contributing factors to depressive disorders can lead to more favorable outcomes and awareness for those who are and will be living with a depressive disorder diagnosis.

-Depression may result or be exacerbated by a variety of environmental factors, including genetics, individual brain chemistry, and personality or life challenges.
+Depression may result from or be exacerbated by a variety of risk factors, including individual brain chemistry, personality, life challenges, and genetics, so a health care provider or therapist may ask about family history of depression.

 Depression may accompany other health conditions like diabetes, cancer, heart disease, or Parkinson’s disease.
-Clinical depression symptoms can also make physical conditions worse in some who live with it.
+Symptoms of depression can also make physical conditions worse in some who live with it.

 Medications that people take to cure physical conditions may have side effects that cause or contribute to clinical depression symptoms.
 For complex medical and mental health conditions, you may consider working with a physician who has experience in treating complex conditions that can help you to reach a higher quality of life as you walk through your health journey.